-Funding provided to Great Platte River Road Archway Monument for a streambank stabilization project west of the Archway in Kearney.
-The North Channel of the Platte River and Turkey Creek eroded to within five feet of a local sandpit.
-The Corps of Engineers surveyed the erosion and provided an Emergency 404 permit to CPNRD.
+Funding was provided to Great Platte River Road Archway Monument for a streambank stabilization project west of the Archway in Kearney.
+The North Channel of the Platte River and Turkey Creek eroded to within 5' of a local sandpit.
+Corps of Engineers surveyed the erosion and provided an Emergency 404 permit.
 COST: \$13,500, City of Kearney provided 25% of the cost.

-Urban Conservation Program
+Urban Conservation Program - 2017

-2017: Two cost-share programs were implemented to assist cities, villages and counties establish and/or improve public recreational areas and trails, lake dredging, and acquisition of land or land rights for recreational purposes.
+Two cost-share programs were implemented to assist cities, villages and counties establish and/or improve public recreational areas and trails, lake dredging, and acquisition of land or land rights for recreational purposes.
+In 2022. the Board updated the ranking priorities and removed the deadline criteria to accept applications year-round.
+The following funding priorities were also added: new recreation, safety and education features.

-2022: the Board updated the ranking priorities and removed the deadline criteria to accept applications year-round.
-They also added new recreation, safety and education features to the funding priorities.
+• Recreation Area Development Program Assist sponsors with the acquisition of land, or land rights, and to establish, develop and improve public recreational areas, including lake dredging.
+The cost-share rate is 50% of eligible project costs up to a maximum of \$40,000.

-- Recreation Area Development Program Assist sponsors with the acquisition of land, or land rights, and to establish, develop and improve public recreational areas, including lake dredging.
-The cost-share rate is 50% of eligible project costs up to a maximum of \$40,000. - Trails Assistance Program Cost-share with sponsors on trails projects that have received funding under the Transportation Enhancement Program administered by the Nebraska Department of Roads or the NGPC.
+• Trails Assistance Program Cost-share with sponsors on trails projects that have received funding under the Transportation Enhancement Program administered by the Nebraska Department of Roads or the NGPC.
 The cost-share rate is 50% of the local share of the project with a program maximum of \$40,000.